-Drug testing has become a prerequisite in employment in many government and private sectors, healthcare, sports, schools and colleges, etc.
+Drug testing has become a prerequisite in employment in many governments and private sectors, healthcare, sports, schools, and colleges, etc.

 Table of Contents: